ropensci/roweb3/content/blog/2026-01-12-opencall-champions-program/index.en.md

 ## What is the Champions Program?

-The Program seeks to identify, accompany and recognize people who are already leading, or who want to take a step further, in building open science and sustainable research software communities.
+This program seeks to identify, support and recognize people who are already leading, or who want to take a step further, in building open science and sustainable research software communities.

 Throughout **12 months** the selected individuals will participate in: